Lonestar137/ssm/README.md

 To use a different port simply define it in your hosts.csv like so: `Home,10.1.1.1:9999`

 ### Changing the SSH terminal
+By default, putty is used for Windows and Unix-like systemds.
 In the `.env` file, set `PLATFORM` equal to one of the supported SSH terminals.
 For example:  `PLATFORM=putty-windows` or `PLATFORM=gnome-terminal`
 Options: